masak/strangelyconsistent-blog-posts/refactoring-the-universe.markdown

 <img src="http://strangelyconsistent.org/blog/images/reaction-diagram.png">

 It's a pleasant way to work.
 To me it's been at least a partial answer to the problem of [the big rewrite](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).
-If we're free to refactor the insides, we can successively arrive at a point where the new better thing has completely replaces the old thing.
+If we're free to refactor the insides, we can successively arrive at a point where the new better thing has completely replaced the old thing.
 The way there is allowed to be a little bit more complex (on the inside) than either endpoint.
 Importantly, you keep a running system throughout.

 I don't have a concluding thought, except to say that I just managed to asset-capture arrays.
 Which is harder than it sounds, because arrays are _everywhere_ in the compiler and the runtime.